 The A3500 is a popular blender among both commercial and home users.
 It is the quietest of all non-commercial Vitamix blenders, blending at 84 decibels at maximum speed.
 This noise level still allows for maintaining a conversation when the blender is in use, but with a raised voice.

 There are two reasons why the A3500 is quieter than other non-commercial Vitamix blenders:

 - Metal finish: blenders with true metal finishes (brushed stainless, black stainless, graphite metal, copper) block the sound of the motor better than plastic ones.

 - Sound-dampening design: the base is slightly wider to enhance airflow cooling, so the motor produces less noise during blending.

-The A3500 is the most luxurious model Vitamix has to offer with the latest and greatest features.
-If you’re considering the A3500, here are some pros and cons:
+The A3500 is the most luxurious model Vitamix offers, with the latest and greatest features.
+If you're considering the A3500, here are some pros and cons:

 - Power: one of the most powerful high-speed blenders - the A3500 comes with a 2.2-horsepower motor, which equates to a whopping 1,440 watts.